JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo dpkg-reconfigure tzdata

 Now let’s set up a daily cron job to check the NTP server to make sure the time is correct and not affected by accidental drifting caused by system reboots or other factors.
-First, create the `ntpdate` file like so.
+First, create the `ntpdate` file like so:

     sudo nano /etc/cron.daily/ntpdate

-#### Add this to that file.
+And add this line to that file:

     ntpdate -s ntp.ubuntu.com

-#### Make sure the file has executable permissions.
+Then make sure the file has executable permissions:

     sudo chmod 755 /etc/cron.daily/ntpdate

+That said, as of 2012 `ntupdate` is slowly being depreciated.
+So while the above—which is the traditional way of syncing to a time server—works as expected, the new preferred way is to sync with an ntp server is to use `ntpd` which can be installed as follows:

+    sudo aptitude install ntp

+The `ntpd` options can be edited here:

+    sudo nano /etc/ntp.conf

 #### Update apt-get & install aptitude.